dragonspearsinc/kubernetes-2-tier/README.md

 1. Show info about running pod - `kubectl get pods -o wide`
 1. Show configuration about pod - `kubectl describe pod {podname / id}`
 1. Access the pod from your local machine - `kubectl port-forward {podname / id} {outside port}:{container port}`
+1. Check to see if vpnkit-controller is installed `kubectl get pods -n kube-system`

 ## First Time Process to run the application